domingosneto03/Lord-of-the-Rings/README.md

   - *Beasts*: Ork, Troll
 - **Randomized Attacks**: Attack power is determined by rolling dice.
 - **Special Abilities**: Characters have specific strengths and weaknesses against certain opponents.
-- **Dynamic Battle Display**: The console shows detailed information about each battle turn.
+- **Dynamic Battle Display**: In the console, each turn of the battle is displayed with a cooldown between actions to create a more immersive experience.
+This cooldown introduces a delay between each action printout, providing the sensation of following the battle in real-time.

 ## Project Structure